 New Seasons Market, Dave’s Killer Bread, Wells Fargo, Alberta Cooperative Grocery, Northeast Coalition of Neighborhoods and Grand Central Baking have generously donated to Fresh Exchange over the years.

-Download the 2012 Farmers Market Fund Annual Report to learn more.
+Visit the Farmers Market Fund website to learn more.

 How can you help?